-As a counsellor talking about sex and sexuality is something in my experience I find a lot of clients want to talk about.
-And so it feels very important that I'm clued up on asexuality.
+In my experience as a counsellor, talking about sex and sexuality is something in my experience I find a lot of clients want to talk about.
+So it feels very important that I'm clued up on asexuality.

-I know how many clients have had difficult experiences in trying to explore, understand and think about coming out as asexual.
+I know how many clients have had difficult experiences in trying to explore their asexuality, to understand it and think about coming out as asexual.

 Talking about asexuality can be challenging for many people, due to the hyper-sexualised society we live in.
 I want this to change.
 I want clients to feel safe to talk, and counsellors to feel clued up.